 Primarily, mold illness is associated with allergic reactions that mimic seasonal allergies.
 Respiratory symptoms such as wheezing, coughing, watery eyes, and skin irritation are the predominant symptoms.
 Mold is also known to cause asthma and life-threatening primary and secondary infections in immune-compromised patients that have been exposed.

-Toxic mold exposure has also been linked to more serious, long-term effects like memory loss, insomnia, anxiety, depression, confusion, trouble concentrating, and confusion.
+Toxic mold exposure has also been linked to more serious, long-term effects like memory loss, insomnia, anxiety, depression, trouble concentrating, and confusion.
 In a 2003 study by the Environmental Health Center-Dallas, 100 participants were examined in an effort to uncover how toxic mold exposure can affect the brain and lead to cognitive and emotional impairments.
-After the mold exposure, nervous system challenges were observed in all 100 patients tested.
-Brain SPECT scans also identified abnormalities in a significant portion of the patients studied.
+After the mold exposure, nervous system challenges were observed in all 100 patients.
+Brain SPECT imaging scans also identified abnormalities in a significant portion of the patients studied.

 After Kimberlyn was diagnosed with mold illness by her doctor in Arizona, she took steps to remove mold from her home and began treatment protocols to help reduce her symptoms, but she still felt it wasn’t enough.
 She continued to research mold illness and finally found the blog of a patient who was treated at Amen Clinics. “ It was the first time I had read anyone’s experience that matched my own,” said Kimberlyn.
 “I read and read and read and made an appointment that day.”

 Brain SPECT Imaging Helps Treat Brain Toxicity Caused by Black Mold